Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

           RX bytes:13720 (13.3 KiB)  TX bytes:928 (928.0 B)
 ```

-- SRIOV (cni and network device plugin):
+### 3.1.2 SRIOV (cni and network device plugin):

   Follow SRIOV instruction on SRIOV GitHub - <https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin#sr-iov-network-device-plugin>.

-  Workflow:
+  Here is the high-level workflow:
     1. Install SR-IOV CNI and SR-IOV Network Device Plugin
     2. (For accelerator only) Load device's (Physical function if it is SR-IOV capable) kernel module and bind the driver to the PF
     3. Create required Virtual functions
     4. Bind all VF with right drivers
     5. Create a resource config map
-    6. Run SR-IOV Network Device Plugin (as daemonset), or restart it whenever you make changes to the configmap
+    6. Run SR-IOV Network Device Plugin (as daemonset), or restart it whenever you make changes to the configmap of SR-IOV Network Device Plugin

   - SR-IOV CNI plugin install